andybeckmann/CommitMeant.app/README.md

 # CommitMeant.app

-A daily habit tracker built with Vue 3 and Firebase.
+A daily habit tracker built with Vue 3 and Firebase

 ## Screenshots